Create effective listings in Microsoft AppSource and within Office

 - Avoid marketing speak and buzz words.

-Use a succinct and descriptive title
+Use a succinct and descriptive name

-In your title:
+In your name:

 - Make the purpose or benefits of your solution clear.
 Don't rely on your brand to communicate what your solution does.